CISPA-SysSec/mua_fuzzer_bench/README.md

 ### 24 Hours (with ASan)

-Just to complete the experiments of the paper, below the mutations still not killed after the ASan experiment are now again run for 24 hours.
+Just to complete the experiments of the paper, this example shows how to run the mutations still not killed after the ASan experiment again (for 24 hours).

 ```bash
 src/mua_fuzzer_benchmark/eval.py generate_rerun_file \